Block 66: Life in the barrack

 While conditions were not great anywhere in the camp, for the children of Block 66, they were slightly better.
 Unlike adults, most children could not fend off the disease, hunger, and physical and psychological trauma as well.
-Adults, specifically the communist prisoners directly tried to help the children.
-The other prisoners in Buchenwald did all that they could in their power to try and protect the children from the SS, and as the war was clearly ending, from being taken out on death marches.
+Adults, specifically the communist prisoners, tried to help the children.
+The other prisoners in Buchenwald did all they could in their power to try and protect the children from the SS, and as the war was clearly ending, from being taken out on death marches.
 Men would also give extra food to these starving boys and share packages from the Red Cross with them.
 Had there not been Block 66, most of these children would have perished in the camp.

 The children were not made to work in the camp, as most were too weak and young to do any actual labor.
 During the days, when it was possible, the children were taught songs in Yiddish and told stories by some elders and older children to keep them occupied and filled with hope for the outside world.

 Additionally, Kalina, to help protect the children in the barrack, made them change clothes, so as not to be dressed as Jews, and changed the Jewish sounding names of the boys, so that when the SS officers came by looking for Jews, he could tell them that there were none in his block.